 Ask The Horse: Animal Welfare Meets Interspecies Sustainability

 When we think of sustainability, we usually think about the long-term welfare of the planet in human terms.
 To be sure, what is good for the planet should be good for all its inhabitants.
 Unfortunately, we tend to fail to look at sustainability from the point of view of cows, pigs, chickens, horses, dogs, or other species.
 Instead, we consider what might be good for them from our perspective.
-To counter this prevailing anthropocentric view, the author of this study constructs a model of interspecies sustainability.
-This concept is defined by its concern for the interests of animals, and for protecting them so they thrive.
+To counter this prevailing anthropocentric view, the author of this study constructs a model of interspecies sustainability applied to a case study of the horse racing industry.
+Interspecies sustainability is defined by its concern for the interests of animals, and for protecting them so they thrive.
 It recognizes animals as autonomous individuals with their own species-specific cultures that are interdependent with those of humans.
-This model is then applied to a case study of the horse racing industry.

 The business of thoroughbred racing is global in reach.
 It spans 59 countries and has enough economic impact to generate significant political support.
 The industry reduces animal protection to eliminating the most egregious welfare violations, while maintaining a focus on productivity and breeding.
 There are no minimum welfare standards for the industry, but the public’s concern for the welfare of the horses is growing.
 High profile breakdowns on major tracks, coupled with the ability to spread the horrifying images across the internet, may be fueling this awareness.